Dreams bring to life unresolved issues, thoughts and feelings that we struggle to deal with through our conscious thoughts.

 Although dreams are symbolic and shouldn’t be taken literally, they are there for the reasons they need to be.
 We must learn to look for and understand why dreams are shown to us.
 As long as we remember our dreams, our feelings will be our best guide to interpreting our dreams.

-Our dreams are part of us, they show us our life, if we are willing to accept they are part of our past and show us a new ending.
+Our dreams are part of us, they show us our life, to a certain degree how to get closure, if we are willing to accept our dreams are part of our past and they can show us a new ending.